ottogiron/ironman/docs/quickstart.md

 ```

 #### Run the App

-This step (and only this step) requires go to be installed (https://golang.org/), since the generated application is written in go.
-You could've created your own templates for different project types/languages, since Ironman is not limited to any specific language.
+Go is necessary for this step (https://golang.org/), given the generated application is Go app.

 ```bash
 cd /path/to/app